Retirement Guide

 When you retire from MMSD, you have the ability to continue some of your insurance coverage into retirement.
 The information below only applies if you have MMSD insurance the day prior to your retirement date.

-You can elect to continue your coverage immediately following retirement or you can cancel your coverage and come back to MMSD’s plans at a later date.
+You can elect to continue your coverage immediately following retirement or you can cancel your coverage and come back to MMSD’s plans later.
 Cancelling your MMSD coverage and enrolling in another plan is a great way to extend how long you have paid insurance coverage.
-This is usually possible if you or your spouse/domestic partner than has insurance coverage available through another employer.
+This is usually possible if you or your spouse has insurance coverage available through another employer.
 If you decide to enroll in other coverage, you can only re-enroll in MMSD’s plan within 30 days of when the other coverage ends.

 As a retiree, you can continue the following coverage as a single or family policy (including child(ren)).